This feature is only available to Professional (paying) customers. If you are using a free account and wish to use this feature, the first steps are:

 Part 2 | Completing the Microsoft setup in Method Grid

-- Go to Settings > Configure Single Sign On > Configure Microsoft Azure Active Directory
+- Go to Account Settings (click your profile image top right) > Single Sign On > Configure Microsoft Azure Active Directory

 - Enter the 'Application ID' and 'Client Secret' in their respective fields and click the save tick